 There are also matching jackets for additional weather protection, although these do not have cut protection.

 When it comes to foot protection, our chainsaw wellies are an economical choice for those of you that are using a chainsaw in a more static job (like cross-cutting on a saw horse) where freedom of movement isn’t the top priority.
-At £72.50, these are the lowest price option in the range.
+These are the lowest price option in the range.

 But if you are looking for something a bit lighter, with more flexibility, our Function chainsaw protective boots are our lightest boots, weighing in at only 1.9kg.
-For £120, you’ll get a great pair of leather boots with class 1 cut protection and good grip.
+They are a great pair of leather boots with class 1 cut protection and good grip.

 Chainsaw Personal Protective Equipment for frequent use